 Fortunately, if you take the right steps the journey to come won’t be that long of one.
-What’s more, when you’ve taken those steps it won’t just be your professors that are happy but your future self who will be grateful.
+What’s more, when you’ve taken those steps it won’t just be your happy professors but your future self who will be grateful.

 So yeah, it’s worth it.
 The big question is obviously what are those steps?
 That’s what we’re going to spend the rest of this article on.

-A job is not like university at all.
+A job is not like a university at all.
 This is something you’ll realize when you’re working.

-More importantly, it’s something that the people already at the company you’re applying to already know.
-For that reason, they’re looking for you to demonstrate you have some actual real world experience.
+More importantly, it’s something that the people already at the company you’re applying to know.
+For that reason, they’re looking for you to demonstrate you have some actual real-world experience.

 But if you can’t, then consider an internship.